Sources and definitions

 Passing vehicles at congestion tax stations

 To drive in and out of central Stockholm and Gothenburg by passenger car, truck or light buses, vehicle owners pay a congestion tax every time they pass a pay station.
-The Swedish Transport Agency is responsible for deciding on congestion tax on passes at pay stations.
+The Swedish Transport Agency is responsible for deciding on congestion tax on passing vehicles at pay stations.
 We have received information from them about the total number of vehicles captured by the measuring stations, during taxable times, even by vehicles that are exempt from tax.
 In Stockholm there are 20 pay stations and in Gothenburg 36.

 Congestion tax is paid per passing vehicle during Monday-Friday, all months except for July (however, from 2020, passing vehicles are taxed the first week of July in Stockholm).
 Exceptions to tax are nights, certain holidays and certain vehicles (emergency vehicles, buses with a total weight of at least 14 tonnes, diplomat registered vehicles, motorcycles and military vehicles).
-The size of the tax varies over the day, in Stockholm in the range of SEK 11–45 per passage in the peak season that prevails at the time of writing.
+The size of the tax varies over the day, in Stockholm in the range of SEK 11–45 per passing vehicle in the peak season that prevails at the time of writing.
 In the off-season, the fee varies in the range of SEK 11–35.
 The highway Essingeleden has special amounts.
 In Gothenburg, the tax is between SEK 9 and 22.
 There is a maximum fare which, at the most expensive hours, corresponds to three passing vehicles per day in Stockholm and in Gothenburg just under three passing vehicles per day.
 Gothenburg also has a multi-passage rule which means that a car that passes several pay stations within 60 minutes is only taxed once.
-The amount to be paid then is the highest amount of those passages.
-More than 40 per cent of all Gothenburg passing vehicles are covered by the multi-passage rule.
+The amount to be paid then is the highest amount of those passing vehicles.
+More than 40 percent of all Gothenburg passing vehicles are covered by the multi-passage rule.

 The Swedish Transport Agency is responsible for administering congestion taxes and the measuring stations measure all vehicles that pass throughout the day and they also measure those vehicles that are exempted from congestion tax.
 The number of passing vehicles that we present in Transport indicators are passing vehicles identified as a passenger car, truck (light or heavy) or bus.
 There are more passing vehicles than that, passing vehicles where the system failed to identify and determine which type of vehicle that passed, including passing vehicles where the system caught motorcycles, mopeds, etc. (which are not taxable).
 If we compare the total of the passing vehicles we received data for (passenger car + truck + bus) with the total number of passing vehicles presented on the Swedish Transport Agency's website, then the sum of the data we use is about 98 percent of the total in both Gothenburg and Stockholm.
-This means that about 2 percent of the total number of passing vehicles are mopeds, motorcycles and tax-exempt vehicles that cannot be categorized as a passenger car, truck or bus.
+This means that about 2 percent of the total number of passing vehicles is mopeds, motorcycles and tax-exempt vehicles that cannot be categorized as a passenger car, truck or bus.

 All the monthly data for 2020 that we present in Transport Mode have been ”corrected” to correspond to the same number of days with congestion tax that were valid during the same month in 2019.
 For example, in March 2020, there were 22 days with congestion tax compared to 21 days in March 2019.
 Therefore, the number of passing vehicles is "corrected" during March 2020 by multiplying by the quota with 21/22.
-In this way, the number of passes in March 2020 will be comparable to the number in March 2019.
+In this way, the number of passing vehicles in March 2020 will be comparable to the number in March 2019.
 In April 2020, Gothenburg had 18 days with taxes and Stockholm 20 days due to new rules on the number of taxed days.
 Both cities had 18 days with taxes in 2019 and the 2020 data for April for Stockholm are "corrected" by the ratio 18/20.

 So far, no congestion tax has been levied during the month of July, but in July 2020, congestion tax was introduced in Stockholm, the first five weekdays except Saturday.
 As no tax was levied in July 2019, there is no comparison year for this information and the month of July is therefore omitted in figures and text on congestion taxes.
 For more information on congestion taxes, see the Swedish Transport Agency's website.

 The data source used in the rail section is the Swedish Transport Administration data warehouse for monitoring the train traffic.
-The data includes traffic on the State-owned rail infrastructure, the Inland line, the Arlanda line and the Swedish part of the Oresund Bridge.
+The data includes traffic on the State-owned rail infrastructure, the Inland line, the Arlanda line and the Swedish part of the Öresund Bridge.
 In Transport Indicators we only include passenger and freight trains.
 Other trains, such as service trains that do not intend to transport goods or passengers, are excluded.
 The information in the data warehouse is subject to minor corrections, which is also considered.

 Three indicators are used to describe the development of rail traffic.
 For passenger trains, train-kilometres and the average length of trains is used.
 A train-kilometre is representing the movement of a train over one kilometre.
 For freight trains, gross-gross tonne-kilometre hauled is used to also reflect the amount of goods transported.
 Gross-gross tonne-kilometre hauled of a train is calculated as the weight of the train (including the weight of the goods) multiplied by the running distance in kilometres.

 In the indicators for cross-border traffic, number of passenger and freight trains are also presented.
-The measuring points on the Swedish side of the border are not always exactly at the transition between Norway and Sweden, which means that we can´t be certain or not if passenger trains have travelled across the national border.
+The measuring points on the Swedish side of the border are not always exactly at the transition between Norway and Sweden, which means that we can’t be certain or not if passenger trains have travelled across the national border.
 For freight trains to and from Norway, each border crossing is counted as one train.
 This means that transit traffic from Norway to Norway through Sweden counts as two trains.

 Train-kilometres and the average length of passenger trains are presented by sort of train: